engineyard/ey-docs/pages/application_home.md

 # Applications

 This section outlines how to manage your application on EY AppCloud.
-If you're looking to add SSL to your application please see this article: [[SSL Certs|features_ssl_certificates]].
+If you're looking to add SSL to your application please see this article: [[SSL Certs|ssl-certificates]].

 ## Add an Application